-As a new year approaches, people develop resolutions in order to become the best versions of themselves.
-Many people incorporate a healthy diet or exercise regimen to lead them to their goals of losing weight in the new year.
-Maintaining a healthy weight can not only enhance self-esteem, but is also extremely beneficial to an individual’s overall health.
+As a new year approaches, people develop resolutions to help them become the best versions of themselves.
+Many people aim to incorporate a healthy diet or exercise regimen to lead them to their goals of losing weight in the new year.
+Maintaining a healthy weight can not only enhance self-esteem but is also extremely beneficial to an individual’s overall health.

-Those seeking joint replacement, in particular, should keep a healthy weight in mind before undergoing the procedure.
-Although you may feel healthy, if you have a BMI greater than 40, you are at a greater risk for complications during and after surgery.
-It’s important to be aware of these risks, so that you may minimize them before undergoing operation.
-Overweight individuals are more likely to develop cardiovascular disease (including high blood pressure), diabetes, obstructive sleep apnea and metabolic syndrome – all of which can contribute to post-op complications.
+Those seeking a joint replacement, in particular, should keep a healthy weight in mind before undergoing the procedure.
+Although you may feel healthy, those with a BMI larger than 40 are at a greater risk for complications during and after surgery.
+It’s important to be aware of these risks, so that you may minimize them before undergoing an operation.
+Overweight individuals are more likely to develop cardiovascular disease (including high blood pressure), diabetes, obstructive sleep apnea, and metabolic syndrome – all of which can contribute to post-op complications.

-Joint replacement does alleviate pain and enable patients to become more active, but patients shouldn’t wait to become active.
-Because the procedure minimizes joint pain, many patients go into it with the intention of losing weight afterwards.
+Joint replacement does alleviate pain and enables patients to become more active, but patients shouldn’t wait to become active.
+Because the procedure minimizes joint pain, many patients go into it with the intention of losing weight afterward.
 However, studies show that the majority of obese patients who undergo joint replacement maintain the same post-op BMI.
-This further proves the significant value behind implementing a healthy lifestyle into everyday life.
+This further proves the significant value of implementing a healthy lifestyle into everyday life.

 Losing weight is a gradual process, so don’t get discouraged.
 The payoff of lowering your BMI is significant, and will positively affect your health and lifestyle.
 Talk to your physician to explore the different low-impact activities available, and discuss a weight-reduction plan that best suits your lifestyle.

 If you’d like to find out more about Campbell Clinic, or would like to set up an appointment with a physician, please contact us at 901-759-3100.